Jetsunma Ahkon Lhamo: Monastic community

 Like her predecessor, Ahkon Lhamo took lay vows, even as she built a monastic community for those who wished to take full ordination.
-In September, 1988, toward the end of Penor Rinpoche’s conferral of the Rinchen Terdzod, 25 of Ahkon Lhamo's students underwent the traditional ordination ceremony to become monks and nuns, creating a large monastic community.
+In September 1988, toward the end of Penor Rinpoche’s conferral of the Rinchen Terdzod, 25 of Ahkon Lhamo's students underwent the traditional ordination ceremony to become monks and nuns, creating a large monastic community.
 Though some have since left their ordination or died, others have joined, and by 2008 the number of KPC's ordained had grown to 40.

 Buddhist recognitions

 The Third Drubwang Padma Norbu ("Penor") Rinpoche, 11th Throneholder of Palyul Monastery, former Supreme Head of the Nyingma tradition, officially recognized Ahkon Lhamo in 1987 as the tulku of Genyenma Ahkon Lhamo during her visit to his Namdroling Monastery in Bylakuppe, Karnataka, India.
-Penor Rinpoche sought confirmation of his recognition from both Dilgo Khyentse Rinpoche (1910–91), and the senior Palyul tulku, the Second Dzongnang Jampal Lodro Rinpoche (d.
-8/87) before announcing it.

 The Buddha From Brooklyn asserts that the students determine what title they will use for their own teacher and that Zeoli's ex-husband, Michael Burroughs, selected the title 'Jetsunma' for her.
 This is a title rarely given to even the most revered Tibetan Buddhist women teachers.